Tax smart investing

 Recently, Moshe Milevsky published his most recent research on The Impact of Personal Income Taxes on Returns and Rankings of Canadian Equity Mutual Funds.
 His findings were very interesting and any investor with money invested outside the RRSPs should be conscious of his findings.

-The old saying goes, “It’s not what you make but rather what you keep that counts”.
+The old saying goes, “It’s not what you make but rather what you keep those counts”.
 This is especially true in the investment world.
-Consider that two thirds of all investable wealth in Canada is outside of registered plans like RRSPs.
+Consider that two-thirds of all investable wealth in Canada is outside of registered plans like RRSPs.
 In the Canadian Mutual Fund industry, 54% of the assets are held outside of RRSPs.
-In dollar terms this represents almost $200 billion dollars.
+In dollar terms, this represents almost $200 billion dollars.
 Add in the fact that we are going to go through the trillion-dollar transfer through inheritance and you’ve got a pretty strong case for after-tax investment awareness.

 How much is lost to taxes?